srg-imperial/SnapFuzz-artefact/README.md

 1. Run `./conf/config.sh`
 1. Run `./conf/build.sh`

-## Run AFLNet baseline experiments
+## Make preliminary test runs of the AFLNet baseline and SnapFuzz experiments

-To generate the baseline data we need to run each experiment seperately:
+Before we generate the real benchmark data, we can run some preliminary numbers just to make sure everything works properly.
+There are two main scripts:

+1. `./conf/run-orig.sh` that launches the native AFLNet experiments
+1. `./conf/run-snapfuzz.sh` that launchers the SnapFuze experiments

+To make some tests runs of 10,000 iterations that last only but a short period of time, use the following commands:

-1. `./conf/run-orig.sh dicom`
+1. `./conf/run-orig.sh -s dicom`
-1. `./conf/run-orig.sh dns`
+1. `./conf/run-orig.sh -s dns`
-1. `./conf/run-orig.sh dtls`
+1. `./conf/run-orig.sh -s dtls`
-1. `./conf/run-orig.sh ftp`
+1. `./conf/run-orig.sh -s ftp`
-1. `./conf/run-orig.sh rtsp`
+1. `./conf/run-orig.sh -s rtsp`

+The same goes for the SnapFuzz experiments:

+1. `./conf/run-snapfuzz.sh -s dicom`
+1. `./conf/run-snapfuzz.sh -s dns`
+1. `./conf/run-snapfuzz.sh -s dtls`
+1. `./conf/run-snapfuzz.sh -s ftp`
+1. `./conf/run-snapfuzz.sh -s rtsp`

-After the above runs are done, you should be able to see new directores under the name schema of `results-orig-{project name}-{date}`.
+After the above runs are done, you should be able to see new directores under the name schema of `results-orig-{project name}-{date}` for the native AFLNet experiments and `results-snapfuzz-{project name}-{date}` for the SnapFuzz experiments.

 You can `cd` in each of the directories and see the stats with: